Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Statistics

 A further measure of bipartivity exploits the fact that the adjacency matrix $\mathbf A$ of a bipartite graph has eigenvalues symmetric around zero, i.e., all eigenvalues of a bipartite graph come in pairs $\pm \lambda$.
 Thus, the ratio of the smallest and largest eigenvalues can be used as a measure of non-bipartivity

 where $\lambda_{\min}$ and $\lambda_{\max}$ are the smallest and largest eigenvalue of the given matrix, and $\bar G$ is the unweighted graph underlying $G$.
 Since the largest eigenvalue always has a larger absolute value than the smallest eigenvalue (due to the Perron--Frobenius theorem, and from the nonnegativity of $\mathbf A[\bar G]$), it follows that this measure of non-bipartivity is always in the interval $[0,1)$, with zero denoting a bipartite network.
+The value one is excluded in non-empty loopless graphs.
+This can be seen by considering the trace of the graph's adjacency matrix, which equals the sum of its diagonal values (and therefore equals the number of loops), and at the same time equals the sum of eigenvalues of the adjacency matrix.

 Another spectral measure of non-bipartivity is based on considering the smallest eigenvalue of the matrix $\mathbf N[\bar G]$.
 This eigenvalue is $-1$ exactly when $G$ is bipartite.
 Thus, this value minus one is a measure of non-bipartivity.
 Equivalently, it equals two minus the largest eigenvalue of the normalized Laplacian matrix $\mathbf Z$.